 About Elise Payzan-LeNestour

 Elise Payzan-Le Nestour is Scientia Fellow Associate Professor at the UNSW Business School.
-Her research program aims to elucidate how people perceive and react to financial risks, using a combination of theoretical and experimental methods from decision neuroscience, experimental economics, and financial economics.
-Elise has been collaborating with top behavioral scientists worldwide, both from North America (Brown University, The California Institute of Technology, Columbia University, and The Wharton Business School) and Europe (Geneva University).
+Her research program aims to determine how people perceive and react to financial risks, using a combination of theoretical and experimental methods from decision neuroscience, experimental economics, and financial economics.